Categories

 There’s no need to memorize the numbers, but having them on paper or in a spreadsheet and constantly updating them can help you set tangible goals to make your company more profitable.

-Gather these Etsy business stats in your shop for a few months and then start comparing it month to month and year to year.
+Gather these Etsy business stats in your shop for a few months and then compare them monthly and yearly.

-What’s really valuable is comparing the data from the same period last year (if you have access to that data).
-It can help you show how you’ve grown in the last year and how your business has evolved and developed.
-Have your profit margins increased or decreased in the previous year?
+What’s valuable is comparing the data from the same period last year (if you have access to that data).
+It can help you show how you’ve grown in the previous year and how your business has evolved and developed.
+Have your profit margins increased or decreased in the last year?
 What’s the relationship between your profit margins and your expenses?

 The answers to all these questions help put you in the driver’s seat of your business.
 It pays to spend the time figuring these business statistics out and collecting the data over the long term.

-But this data tells you about more than just your business.
-For example, if your average order value is down compared to this time last year, that may be because competitors have moved into your market.
-This is a sign that it may be time to improve your SEO to rank higher, launch more products or re-address your pricing structure.
+This data tells you about more than just your business.
+For example, if your average order value is down compared to last year, competitors may have moved into your market.
+This is a sign that it may be time to improve your SEO to rank higher, launch more products, or re-address your pricing structure.

 Related: Learn more about the importance of calculating your average order value